-Mild HIV-related cognitive impairments may be overlooked due to inadequate screening toolsSeptember 18th, 2013 in HIV & AIDS /
+Mild HIV-related cognitive impairments may be overlooked due to inadequate screening toolsSeptember 18, 2013 in Medicine & Health / HIV & AIDS

 One of the common side effects of HIV and AIDS is neurocognitive impairments – changes in how fast a person can process information, pay attention, multi-task and remember things – yet there are no adequate tests to screen patients for these problems, according to a new study out of St. Michael's Hospital.